telus-agcg-archive/alchemy-api-rb/README.md

     results = AlchemyAPI::KeywordExtraction.search(:html => "<html><body>lorem ipsum</body></html>")

-Results for keywor extraction are returned as a array of keywords:
+Results for keyword extraction are returned as a array of keywords:

     [
       {